vstr/TrafficFilter/README.md

 Possible values for Match Type are: `StartsWith`, `Contains`, `EndsWith` and `Regex`.

-To support Cloudflare setup, use `forwardedOptions.FillKnownNetworks()` extension method to load and populate known networks (see `SampleWebApp`)
+To support Cloudflare setup, use `forwardedOptions.FillKnownNetworks()` extension method to load and populate known networks.

+Take a look at `SampleWebApp` for configuration details if needed.

 ## Credits
 Icons made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com/)